AvneeshSarwate/browser_drawn_projections/src/sketches/handwriting_animator/notes.md

 - metadata needs to include an "order" field and a "name" field
 	- order for what order it is sequentially in a group, name for convenience for mapping
 - when flattening, keep a map between group-id => ordered-list-child-indicies (indices are texture array indices)
+- need to store relative position metadata for children in a group for launched playback